PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   restart semantics remain unchanged.
 The shape/signature copier is also the explicit owner used by the later Dequantize-input repair, preserving the previously hidden cross-phase dependency without a lowerer-local closure.
-- The two Swish-QDQ inverse post-Transpose sweeps share one semantic owner and remain on opposite sides of late Concat normalization.
+- The two Swish-QDQ inverse post-Transpose sweeps share one semantic owner.
+  The first remains before late Concat normalization; the second is called by the shared late-phase runner after normalization.
 Empty rewritten state and Transpose-free graphs return without an index.
 Otherwise indexed graph-order candidates, global alias replacement, and differential removal preserve ordered restart without per-removal full scans.
-Public aliases, wrong permutations, and inputs outside the rewritten set remain protected;
-  alias chains and arbitrary consumer fan-out are rewired before removal.
+Public aliases, wrong permutations, and inputs outside the rewritten set remain protected; alias chains and arbitrary consumer fan-out are rewired before removal.
+- Late Swish-QDQ Concat normalization validates one complete transaction before mutation.
+Direct and Dequantize-wrapped pre-Transposes, rank-four normalized shapes, a private Concat output, and the strict Quantize/all-inverse- Transpose tail must all agree.
+Accepted Concat/DQ edge rewrites update one maintained index; axis and shape/signature metadata commit together; and only newly unused input adapters are removed.
+The owner restarts after each accepted transaction to avoid stale indices after compaction.
+Its runner gives the immediately following inverse-post owner that same index while retaining the original statistics and phase order.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no